Public invited to Spencer Creek Watershed public info session

 |0

-This work, Public invited to Spencer Creek Watershed public info session, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Public invited to Spencer Creek Watershed public info session, by Leon Roberts, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.